FelipeABG/dotfiles/README.md

 ## Customization

-Feel free to customize these configuration files to suit your needs.
-Each file is well-commented to help you understand what each setting does.
-Additionally, you can refer to the documentation for each tool for more options and details on customization:
+Feel free to customize these configuration files.
+Additionally, refer to the documentation for each tool for more options and details on customization:

 - [Neovim Documentation](https://neovim.io/doc/)
 - [Zsh Documentation](https://zsh.sourceforge.io/Doc/)